Sam-Osian/PFD-toolkit/docs/getting_started/basic_tutorial.md

 !!! note
-    For more information on Screening reports, see [Screening relevant reports](../screener/index.md).
+    For more information on filtering reports, see [Filter reports with a query](../screener/index.md).

 ---